007seann/Tweetme2/README.md

 # Tweetme2
-Create a similiar tweet with Django
+Create a similiar twitter with Django